Chart Color Schemes

 Population growth drivers in Eaton - Pelican Point are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch's analysis indicates Eaton - Pelican Point's population is around 13,580 as of Nov 2025.
-This reflects an increase of 1,253 people since the 2021 Census, which reported a population of 12,327 people.
+Based on AreaSearch's analysis, Eaton - Pelican Point's population is around 13,562 as of Feb 2026.
+This reflects an increase of 1,235 people (10.0%) since the 2021 Census, which reported a population of 12,327 people.
 The change is inferred from the estimated resident population of 13,276 from the ABS as of June 2024 and an additional 175 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,364 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Eaton - Pelican Point's growth of 10.2% since the 2021 census exceeded the national average (8.9%).
-Population growth for the area was primarily driven by interstate migration contributing approximately 39.0% of overall population gains during recent periods.
+This population level equates to a density ratio of 1,363 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Eaton - Pelican Point's 10.0% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 39.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

 Frequently Asked Questions - Population